Kerem-Bar/taylor-swift-spotify-eda/README.md

 Digital streaming platforms have revolutionized how musical trends and artistic performance are quantified, empowering creators and record labels to make data-driven decisions that mitigate commercial risks.
 This research conducts a structured Exploratory Data Analysis (EDA) on Taylor Swift's Spotify catalog (582 rows, 18 columns).
 Her multi-decade career and diverse musical style make her catalog an ideal empirical landscape to explore how acoustic features interact with audience engagement over time.

-The variables are classified into four metadata defined categories:
+The variables are classified into four metadata-defined categories:
 * **Primary Metric of Interest (`int64`):** `popularity` (0 to 100 score calculated by Spotify based on stream volume and recency).
 * **Audio Descriptors (`float64`):** Continuous acoustic features (`acousticness`, `danceability`, `energy`, `instrumentalness`, `liveness`, `speechiness`, `valence`, `loudness`, `tempo`).
 * **Structural Layout Parameters (`int64`):** Spatial and sequencing parameters (`track_number`, `duration_ms`).